selfage/cli/README.md

 $ selfage build -h
 Usage: selfage build [options] <file>

-Build/Compile a single TypeScript source file.
+Build/Compile a single TypeScript source file while respecting compilerOptions in tsconfig.json.
 The file type can be neglected and is always fixed as '.ts'.

 Options:
   -h, --help  display help for command